-This policy is effective as of 25th May 2018.
+This policy is effective as of 25th September 2018.

 At parkrun we are committed to respecting and protecting your online privacy.
 This includes your right to know what we do with the personal information you share with us.
 It also guides our policies regarding the management of your data, including how the information is collected, how it is processed, and for what purposes.

 It is important to us that we communicate our policies and procedures with you clearly and in a manner that provides clarity to you the parkrunner.
 As such, this policy covers the following key areas:

 - Categories of Data

 - How we protect your information

 - Retention Periods

 - Automated Decision Making